duncan532/duncanuffang.github.io/README.md

 - 📄 **Resume Showcase** – Display professional experience
 - 🔔 **Real-time Notifications** – Signup, password recovery, and more

-Skillet is currently **in development**, and will soon be like.
+Skillet is currently **in development**, and will soon be live.
 New features are being added regularly! 🚀